 Monitoring methods

 Forest health and regeneration: Experimental salvage logging since 2011 to document logging effects on forest regeneration.
 Experimental exclusion of ungulates and rodents from moth damaged forest since 2011 to document herbivory effects on regeneration.
-Regional scale surveys every 5 years to document forest health and succession following moth outbreaks.
+Regional scale surveys at regular intervals to document forest health and succession following moth outbreaks.
+Regional and local scale surveys of recruitment of new trees from seed in both birch and pine.

-Ecosystem effects of moth outbreaks: Abundance of mammalian herbivores based on pellet counts (rodents, ungulates), camera traps and GPS/satellite tags (ungulates).
+Ecosystem effects of moth outbreaks: Abundance of mammalian herbivores based on pellet counts (rodents, ungulates), and camera traps (ungulates).
 Flight intercept trapping of deadwood associated beetles in damaged and undamaged forest.
-Manual point counts and acoustic surveys of bird communities in damaged and undamaged forest.
+Acoustic surveys of bird communities in damaged and undamaged forest.